TicktW/kubefay/README.md

 - [License](#license)

 ## Background
-kubefay是k8s下的网络解决方案。在使用kubefay之前，请首先熟悉k8s并了解CNI。
+kubefay是K8s下的网络解决方案。在使用kubefay之前，请首先熟悉K8s并了解CNI。
 kubefay is a network solution for [kubernetes](https://kubernetes.io/docs/home/).
-Before using kubefay, please first familiarize with k8s and understand [CNI](https://github.com/containernetworking/cni).
+Before using Kubefay, please first familiarize with K8s and understand [CNI](https://github.com/containernetworking/cni).

 ### Naming of kubefay
 The name Kubefay comes from [Chang'e](https://en.wikipedia.org/wiki/Chang%27e), an ancient Chinese mythological figure.
 Chang'e longed for a beautiful paradise, and finally became a fairy in the Moon Palace through hard work.
 Network virtualization is also a fascinating field, and Kubefay will rush to the heaven of network virtualization!